Home » About Us

 About our animals

-Green Chimneys is home to nearly 300 farm animals, horses and unreleasable wildlife.
+Green Chimneys is home to over 300 farm animals, horses and unreleasable wildlife.
 The main criteria for animals in the program are that they play a supportive role with the children.
 Domesticated animals, such as sheep, goats, chickens, dogs and other animals accustomed to living with people make up the majority of animal residents and these are the animals that provide close contact with the children.

 Non-domesticated species such as eagles, hawks and owls live in our wildlife center.
 The children do not handle them in the same way they work with the farm animals and dogs; the philosophy behind working with wildlife is to teach that not all animals are there to be hugged.
 Some animals also come to Green Chimneys with a difficult history, which allows for productive metaphors with children who are overcoming challenges in their own lives.